ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/deploy/SECURITY.md

   --format json --output image-scan.json --exit-code 1
 ```

-The final command returned 1 because advisories were found, not because scanning
-failed.
-The actual scan used an isolated environment, disabled telemetry and
+Set `RELEASE_IMAGE` to the immutable image digest being accepted.
+The scan command
+returns 1 when advisories are found; that is separate from scanner failure.
+The
+hardening measurement used the cached database and local Docker socket with
+offline scanning, `--ignorefile /dev/null` and the full package inventory; it
 performed no image, source or findings upload.
 A later database can produce
 different results.
 [Trivy documents archive scanning and offline options](https://trivy.dev/docs/v0.74/references/configuration/cli/trivy_image/).

-Raw reports, every finding with installed/fixed versions, database metadata and
-component-presence evidence stay in ignored local
+Raw baseline evidence remains in ignored `.poc/current-focus/final-trivy.json`.
+The hardening build, apt dependency simulation, full scan, component-presence
+evidence and native smoke results are under ignored
-`.poc/validation/production-final-image-*` files; verified scanner downloads and
+`.poc/prod-readiness/security/`; verified scanner downloads and
 checksums are under `.poc/tools/trivy/`.
 These are validation records, separate
 from ecosystem opportunity findings.